Why we’re doing this program

 Only one application per business entity is allowed to be submitted.
 If a person owns multiple business entities or parts of multiple business entities, then multiple applications may be submitted.
 There is no limit on the number of business entities that can be applied for.
 However, each business entity located in Burnsville shall be separate and distinct from one another to be eligible.

-Applications will be open to businesses on July 27, 2020.
+Applications (NOW CLOSED) will be open to businesses on July 27, 2020.
 Applicants will have until midnight on August 14, 2020 to submit the required application and associated materials.
 Applications will be reviewed when submitted and a determination will be made if they are eligible and amount of funding that is eligible.
 If incomplete, applicants will have 1 week to submit additional information and/or materials.

 Eligible applicants will be put into a randomization process (lottery) and businesses chosen will be notified the week of September 7, 2020.
 Once a business is notified, the City will distribute the funds by check within 3 business days.